 The Professional Studies Master in Education (M.Ed.) program provides students with routes to licensure while also earning a masters degree.

-This can be achieved through the 5 year Master’s program which allows undergraduate students the opportunity to receive both a bachelor’s degree and a master’s degree in five years, through the Fast Track program which can be accomplished in one academic year (two semesters and one summer course), or through a master’s program which leads to an add-on additional endorsement as a Special Educator.
+This can be achieved through the five-year master’s program which allows undergraduate students the opportunity to receive both a bachelor’s degree and a master’s degree in five years, through the fast-track program which can be accomplished in one academic year (two semesters and one summer course), or through a master’s program which leads to an add-on additional endorsement as a special educator.

-A Fast Track Master in Education (M.Ed.) degree is available for students who hold a bachelor’s degree in a teachable area but lack the professional studies (teacher preparation) requirements.
+A fast-track master in education (M.Ed.) degree is available for students who hold a bachelor’s degree in a teachable subject area but lack the professional studies coursework (teacher preparation) requirements to be recommended for licensure in Virginia.
 This program can be completed in one academic year, usually two semesters and one summer course, and leads to initial licensure to teach in the chosen grade or subject.
-Interested students should consult with Mark Hainsworth, Program Director of the M.Ed. program.
+Interested students should consult with Mark Hainsworth, M.Ed.
+Program Director.

 An additional endorsement in Special Education-General Curriculum K-12 is available as an add-on to any course of study in the Five-Year Program.
 This endorsement area will prepare teachers to better meet the needs of students with learning issues.
 Courses cover the most up-to-date research on effective practices in the field of inclusive special education and provide students with a variety of practical experiences working with special education students and teachers in public school classrooms.